natewill/MusselCounter/README.md

 - Automatically adds images to batch
 - Automatically starts inference run
 - Navigates to `/run/[runId]` to show progress/results
+- On run results page: can add more images → auto-starts new run → sees updated totals
+- Batch totals represent cumulative count from all images (from latest run)
 - Batch exists but is invisible to user (can rename later if needed)
 - New session or explicit batch creation starts a fresh batch